Object.Equals Method (Object)

 x.Equals(null) returns false.

 Implementations of Equals must not throw exceptions; they should always return a value.
-For example, if obj is nullptr, the Equals method should return false instead of throwing an ArgumentNullException.
+For example, if obj is a null reference (Nothing in Visual Basic), the Equals method should return false instead of throwing an ArgumentNullException.

 Follow these guidelines when overriding :